 On newer Boeing 737 jets, the Boeing 737-700 and Boeing 737-800 series aircrafts, Bromptons will fit in the overhead baggage compartment.
 On smaller planes they won’t.
 The smaller overhead bins on older Boeing 737 jets like the Boeing 737-300 and Boeing 737-500 series aircrafts may not fit a Brompton.
 If you’re flying on a regional jet, you will have to gate check your Brompton.

 If you can get aircraft information before making a reservation, you can pick your flight based on jet size, i.e., choose a larger jet with overhead bins you know will fit a Brompton.
-Even if you’ve already purchased your plane ticket, you’ll be better prepared knowing the type of aircraft you’ll be flying on.
+Even if you’ve already purchased your plane ticket, you’ll be better prepared knowing the type of plane you’ll be flying on.
 On Southwest.com you can view the scheduled aircraft by clicking the flight number in the search results.
 On AlaskaAir.com you can obtain this information from the seat map preview.

 How to Prepare Your Brompton for Gate Check

 To prepare your Brompton for gate checking, first, remove the cover.
-Remove the hinge clamps from the hinges, and store them in an empty plastic bag.
+Remove the hinge clamps from the hinges, and store them in the empty plastic bag.
 This will prevent them from getting grease on your stuff.
 Protect the hinges, the front carrier block, and the folding and non folding pedals with the pipe insulation pieces—two on each pedal, one on the main frame hinge, one on the handlebar hinge, and one on the front carrier block.
-Secure them to the components using rubber bands.
+Secure them to the components using the rubber bands.
 For an extra layer of protection, we recommend putting the Brompton in a Dimpa bag or something similar.
 Lastly, secure the bag tag you received from the gate attendant.
 Your Brompton is now ready for a gate check.

 There are a few reasons why so many Brompton owners use the Dimpa storage bag.
 First, it’s inexpensive.
 Second, the handles make it easy to hand off and easy for the baggage handlers to carry, and third, because it’s transparent, baggage handlers will likely be more careful because they can see what’s inside.
 You can even tape a handle-with-care sign to the interior wall of the bag.